jsign/merlin/README.md

 The implementation tries to be close to the original Rust one, with some minor changes to make it more idiomatic and performant in Go.

+## Current status

+This repository is currently a work in progress.
+The code isn't audited nor ready for production use.

 ## About
 Merlin is authored by Henry de Valence, with design input from Isis